shazChaudhry/docker-swarm-mode/README.md

 ### Prerequisite
 Docker swarm mode environment is required
 - Use provided `Vagrantfile` if you are unable to run Docker CE natively on a local machine
-- See [Docker on AWS](https://docs.docker.com/docker-for-aws/) documentation on how to create a Docker swarm cluster on AWS
+- *OR* see [Docker on AWS](https://docs.docker.com/docker-for-aws/) documentation on how to create a Docker swarm cluster on AWS

 ### Deploy CI stack in a Virtual Box with provided Vagrantfile
 The **assumption** here is that Vagrant, Virtual Box and Gitbash are already install on your machine